AlphaNumericUser/cinemapedia/README.md

     <img src="https://i.imgur.com/BcM9TH6.png" width="900"/ hspace="6">
 </p>

+5. Everything is ready now, you can enjoy the app.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.